chmouel/pipelines-as-code/docs/content/docs/guide/incoming_webhook.md

 ### Using incoming webhook with webhook based providers

-Webhook based providers (i.e: GitHub Webhook, GitLab, Bitbucket etc..) supports incoming webhook, using the token provided in the git_provider section.

-Here is an example of a Repository CRD matching the target branch main with a GitHub webhook provider:
+If you're using webhook-based providers like GitHub Webhooks, GitLab, or Bitbucket, incoming webhooks work great too!
+They'll use the token you already set up in the `git_provider` section.
+Here’s a Repository CR example for a GitHub webhook provider, targeting the `main` branch:

 ```yaml
 apiVersion: "pipelinesascode.tekton.dev/v1alpha1"